Board effectiveness

 Essential pre-reading requirements and timeline best practices

-Send pre-reads at least 7 days before meetings to give directors time to absorb the content.
-Late materials turn board meetings into reading sessions instead of decision-making forums, wasting everyone's time and reducing the quality of discussion.
-Our research shows that 55% of directors receive their board packs, which are now well over 200 pages long, less than five days before the meeting.
+Send pre-reads at least seven days before meetings to give directors time to absorb the content.
+Late materials will often turn board meetings into reading sessions instead of decision-making forums, wasting everyone's time and reducing the quality of discussion.
+Our research shows that 55% of directors receive their board packs, which are now well over 200 pages long, fewer than five days before the meeting.

 For the best meeting flow, give your management team clear guidance on what information the board needs for a productive discussion.
 And remember to tackle these critical topics early, when board members are still fresh and engaged.